flaviodev/reactjs-essential-training/notes.md

 * Create component by creating a function that return JSX
 * All components can receive the props (empty object), where has the values passed on component's tag
 * React fragments does not create additional tags to the DOM

+### 4 - React State

+* The `useEffect` Hook is useful to perform additional work behind the scenes, without affecting the appearance of the webpage.